-In 2007, First United Church began this project by raising funds to complete the school in this village. we were able to raise over $7,000 which completed the school building and provided most of the furnishings and school supplies.
+In 2004, First United Church began this project by raising funds to complete the school in this village.
+We were able to raise over $7,000 which completed the school building and provided most of the furnishings and school supplies.
 But the school fees were still too much of a barrier for poor families and any money available was usually used to send boys to school.

 We at First United call it The Girl Child Education Fund but in Ghana it is referred to as the Kawon Bogre Girl Child Education Foundation (DABGCEF).
-We have been contributing to this fund for girl students for three years: $4,942 in 2008, $4,435.88 in 2009, 7,972 in 2010 and about $10,000 in 2011.
-As well as the above we raised $7,414 in the 2007 Christmas project to help finish the village school, provide furniture, books, a water tank and other needed items.
+We continue to contribute to this fund for girl students and have provided help to finish the village school, provide furniture, books, a water tank and other needed items.
 These amounts include donations by people outside our First United Church community.

 The fund was started in 2004 to address the gender gap in education in the rural villages of Myobok-Nkunzesi located in Northern Ghana.
 Vida Yakong is the founder of the project which is dedicated to her late mother, Kawon Brogre.
 She supported women to achieve gender equality and worked hard as the women’s group leader of these villages until her passing away in 1992.

-One one student received sponsorship in 2004.
-Now eith First United Church’s immense contribution there are 70 students, 66 of them girls, receiving sponsorship.
+One student received sponsorship in 2004.
+Now with First United Church’s immense contribution there are 70 students, 66 of them girls, receiving sponsorship.
 Seven of the students have qualified to attend senior high school, an unheard of happening ten years ago.